jullienl/jullienl.github.io/_posts/2024-04-25-Implementing webhooks with COM.md

 8. **Renegociate the webhook handshake to set the variable**

-    - For the moment, the `verification` variable just set is not populated, and we need to ask COM to renegotiate the handshake again To do so, you have to modify the existing webhook by sending a `PATCH` request with the previously used payload, targeting the webhook ID recorded earlier:
+    - For the moment, the `verification` variable just set is not populated, and you need to ask COM to renegotiate the handshake again To do so, you have to modify the existing webhook by sending a `PATCH` request with the previously used payload, targeting the webhook ID recorded earlier:

         ```
           PATCH /compute-ops-mgmt/v1beta1/webhooks/<webhook-id>